 The Dungeon A dive into the prison world of the late Middle Ages Erected in the 11th century to defend the vulnerable side of the fortress, the dungeon is an impressive structure that, together with the Round Tower and the Martelet Tower, forms an imposing ensemble that can be reached from the royal residence via the alleys of the medieval city.
 The top of the dungeon offers visitors a spectacular view.
-Towers The Dungeon of Loches This "palace tower" is impressive thanks to its dimensions, level of comfort (lighting, fireplaces, latrines), and careful construction.
+Towers The Dungeon of Loches This "palacetower" is impressive thanks to its dimensions, level of comfort (lighting, fireplaces, latrines), and careful construction.
 It is a gem of medieval castle architecture.
 For a structure built in the early 11th century, the Dungeon of Loches, which stands 37 meters tall, is also remarkably well preserved.
 Equipped with a complex circulation system, the main tower was heated by stacking fireplaces and illuminated by numerous arched windows.
 The Martelet Tower The Martelet Tower seems to have been destined for incarceration from its very inception.
 The lower part of the tower is built directly into the side of the rocky outcrop, which houses a network of galleries.

 The Dungeon Cage

 When he arrived in 1460, Louis XI completed a transformation -- already begun under Charles VII -- of the dungeon of Loches into a royal prison.
 The military site become a place of confinement.
 The king's (contested) reputation for cruelty towards his enemies was linked to a symbol: "iron cages".
 There is a full-scale reproduction of one of the iron cages here.
-A new visitor experience includes an 8-question quiz on what is fact and what is fiction when it comes to these cages.
+A new visitor experience includes an 8-question guiz on what is fact and what is fiction when it comes to these cages.

-New spaces...
 The New Tower

-After eight months of major work to consolidate and restore the floors on levels 1 and 2 of the New Tower, erected in the 15th century, the site of the Royal City of Loches welcomes the public to all the spaces of its two monuments once again: the interpretation room One place, one history, the Whispers of Walls room that gives perspective to the history and major stages of the construction of the dungeon over five centuries, the dungeon of the eccentrics that showcases and explains one of the uses of the state prison in the 18th century.
-Finally, the duel room on the 2nd floor of the round tower, with its exceptional graffiti dating from the troubled period of the wars of religion in the second part of the 16th century, and the dungeon of the rebels, which presents the atypical fate of Duke John II of Alençon (1409-1476), companion of Joan of Arc, accused of the crime of "lèse-majesté" against his sovereign and royal cousin Charles VII.
-EXTRAORDINARY PRISON ART Graffiti from the late 19th century (house, mill, lighthouse) are remnants from when the Round Tower served as a departmental jail.
+The New Tower was built in the fifteenth century and is made up of dierent spaces: the interpretation room, A Place, A History, the 'If Walls Could Talk' room, which covers the dungeon's history and majorstages of construction overfive centuries, the Dungeonof the Eccentrics which gives visitors a chance to see and understand one of the uses of the state prison in the eighteenth century.
+Finally, the duel room on the 2nd floor of the round tower, with its exceptional graffiti dating from the troubled period of the wars of religion in the second part of the 16th century, and the dungeon of the rebels, which presents the atypical fate of Duke John II of Alençon (1409-1476), companion of Joan of Arc, accused of the crime of "lèsemajesté" against his sovereign and royal cousin Charles VII.
+The New Tower ends with a patio offering a remarkable panoramic view of the city.
+EXTRAORDINARY...
+PRISON ART Graffiti from the late 19th century (house, mill, lighthouse) are remnants from when the Round Tower served as a departmental jail.
 Graffiti in the Martelet Tower prove that the structure was used as a jail in the from the 18th to the early 20th centuries.
 Here, one can find pencil drawings and inscriptions, engravings of crucifixes, a church, a ship, faces, profiles, crosses, tools, and even a large inscription in Latin.
-D A T E S 1013 - 1035 Fulk III, the Black, Count of Anjou, built a four-tiered quadrangular dungeon overlooking the castle's southern front.
+DATES 1013 - 1035 Fulk III, the Black, Count of Anjou, built a four-tiered quadrangular dungeon overlooking the castle's southern front.